 Past affiliations include service on the boards of directors of Phoenix House of New York and Phoenix House of Long Island, membership on the steering committee for the New York State Innovation Hot Spot Program, membership in the Long Island Angel Network, committee membership for the Coalition on Child Abuse and Neglect, consultancy to Junior Achievement, and membership on the Touro Law Center’s Technology and the Law Advisory Committee.

 Allan is a member of the American, New York, and Nassau County Bar Associations.
 He is former secretary of the Retail Financial Services Committee of the Association of the Bar of the City of New York.

-Allan received the Top Lawyer Award from Herald Community Newspapers and the Executive Circle Award from Long Island Business News in 2021 and 2019.
+Allan received the Lifetime Achievement Top Lawyer Award from Herald Community Newspapers in 2023 and the Executive Circle Award from Long Island Business News in 2021 and 2019.
 He was also awarded the Champion for Children and Families Award by Variety Child Learning Center.
 In 2018, he was named to the Long Island Press Power List of the 50 Most Influential People on Long Island.
 He also received the 2015 Cornerstone Award by the Lawyers’ Alliance for New York for his pro bono work for the Harlem Dowling-West Side Center for Children & Family Services.
 In 2014, he received the Leadership in the Law Award from the Long Island Business News.
 He was also selected as a Long Island Pulse “2013 Legal Eagle” in the area of Corporate, Contracts & Business Law, based on peer nomination.